mayals/School_management_for_multi_type_users_one-academic_year_on-heroku/README.md

 # multi_type_users_school_management_for_one-academic_year_on-heroku

-this application is deployed on heroku :
+this application is deployed on heroku- now NOT AVAILABLE , because(Heroku marked free databases for deletion) :

 https://multi-type-users-school-manage.herokuapp.com/